mi3nts/palasAirML/readme.md

 At this point if you havent set up a client ID go to [https://rclone.org/drive/#making-your-own-client-id] and follow the insturctions given to gain a client ID and a secret ID.
 Once you know the ID you can proceed in entering client and secret IDs.
-**Note: xxxxx and yyyyy are only given as examples for client ID and and client Secret.**
+**Note: xxxxx and yyyyy are only given as examples for client ID and client Secret.**

 <pre>Google Application Client Id
 Setting your own is recommended.